Click on one of the following categories to reveal related questions and answers.

 Are hereditary and/or congenital conditions covered?

-Yes, your policy will cover hereditary and congenital conditions as long as the condition hadn't been discovered and your pet didn't have any symptoms before the start date, or within the first 14 days of your Pet Insurance policy.
+A hereditary or congenital condition is one which has a proven or suspected genetic cause and is more likely to affect pedigree animals.
+Your policy will cover hereditary and congenital conditions as long as the condition hadn't been discovered and your pet didn't have any symptoms before the start date, or within the first 14 days of your Pet Insurance policy.

 What is the policy excess?